bentil078/booking-laravel/README.md

 ## How to set up
 Duplicate the .env.example file and rename it to .env and put all your connections in there

+First clone the project
+open your terminal and do composer install set up your database connections from the .env file Run php artisan migrate
+You can generate a key for your version with php artisan key:generate finally php artisan serve

 ## To-do